Prem-ium/ClassActionLawsuit-Automation/README.md

 ---
 ## 🎥 Demo
-Below are brief demonstrations of the capabilities of the repository, which includes both a Python script and a UI.Vision automation script.
+Below are brief demonstrations of the capabilities of the private repository, which includes both a Python script and a UI.Vision automation script.

 ### Python Script Demonstration
 This video showcases the functionality of the Python script.